-The current version of WODM implements the main functionalities related to workflow management and workorder creation and monitoring.
-The integration with other components of the COGITO ecosystem has been partially tested based on manual data importing and exporting tests.
-In the next version, the automated data exchange with other tools will be implemented.
-For instance, WODM will interact with the identity provider of DTP to ensure secure access to data by authorised users, based on their roles, and authenticated clients.
-Furthermore, the ETL service to import workflows from DTP will be delivered.
-Finally, all the necessary REST communications with other COGITO tools will be implemented and tested.
-In parallel, WODM UI will be updated to accommodate all the changes on the WODM backend.
+The current version of WODM implements functionalities related to workflow management and workorder creation and monitoring described in UC1.1 and UC1.2.
+The integration with other components of the COGITO ecosystem has been tested, based on manual data importing and exporting tests.
+During ICT integration in WP8 the automated data exchange with other tools will be validated and tested with real project data.
+WODM interacts with the identity provider of DTP to ensure secure access to data by authorised users, based on their roles, and authenticated clients.
+ETL service to import workflows from DTP is finalized and tested with data from School project.
+Finally, all the necessary REST communications with other COGITO tools have been implemented and manually tested.
+In parallel, WODM UI has been updated to accommodate all the changes on the WODM backend.